Khoa15/2hkinformatics/README.md

 # 2hkinformatics
 My first project was built when I was in high school.
-It was simple but it was a huge step in my journey.
+Simple but it was a huge step in my journey.